-So you reached that 50-year-old milestone and, not giving it a second thought you say, it’s time to celebrate … another birthday.
-But the day after that official day comes 50 plus one day.
+So you reached that 50-year-old milestone.
+Not giving it a second thought you say, it’s time to celebrate ─ “Another Birthday” But the day after that official day comes 50 plus one — more —day.
+The sign says, “Senior discounts for anybody over 50.” … How do you like me now?

 I’m OVER 50! … When did they put those signs up?